swapchat/Add-User-app/README.md

 React add user application with the introduction of css modules

 # Initial Steps
-Run npm install
-Run npm start
+Run npm install and then after npm start